Associate Broker, Realtor, M.S. in Ag Econ

 - John was born and raised in Phoenix, Arizona.

-John is a full-time Realtor representing both home buyers and home sellers.
+John is a full-time real estate agent representing both home buyers and home sellers.

-John has been creating cutting edge online real estate marketing for over 10 years.
+John has been creating cutting edge online real estate stuff for over 10 years.

 John’s website Home Sale News (2002 version!)
 (2001-2011), for example, had the largest network of email newsletters about Arizona real estate for many years with over 15,000 weekly subscribers.
 John taught himself HTML, Perl and how to run an email server to create the network of 124 email newsletters, one for each zip code in metro Phoenix.